-An increase in the demand for P-25 products could benefit competitors that are better financed and positioned to meet such demand.
-P-25 products have been brought to the market by an increasing number of our competitors.
-Our first P-25 portable radio was brought to market in 2003, and in recent years we introduced a new line of P-25 products, the BKR Series.
+An increase in the demand for P25 products could benefit competitors that are better financed and positioned to meet such demand.
+Our first P25 portable radio was brought to market in 2003, and in recent years we introduced a new line of P25 products, the BKR Series.
 Bringing such products to market and achieving a significant market penetration for them will continue to require time and expenditure of funds, and we may be unable to successfully do so.
 We may be unsuccessful in developing and marketing, on a timely basis, fully functional product enhancements or new products that respond to these and other technological advances, and our new products may not be accepted by customers.
 An inability to successfully develop and/or market products could have a material adverse effect on our business, financial condition and results of operations.